 Most inversion tables will require some degree of assembly.
 For the most part, this assembly should be uncomplicated.
 It should be described clearly in an included instruction manual.

-If you already suffer from back pain, there’s no need to risk more.
-Take care when assembling your inversion table.
+If you already suffer from lower back pain, there’s no need to risk more.
+Take care when assembling it yourself.

 After you purchase an inversion table, you may face difficulty when assembling it.
 You may find it broken or defective.
 You may decide that the inversion makes you too light-headed.